Fasting is in vogue these days. Hindus and Jains do fast in the month of Shravana (10th month of the Hindu calendar) and Paryushana respectively.

 Be that as it may, as per the Ayurveda, Fasting offers some health benefits.
 Mahatma Gandhi had fasted at 17 different occasions for a few days.
 He used to fast basically for two reasons: to protect against injustice/violence and for better health as a practitioner of Naturopathy.

 Dr. Otto Buchinger, an internationally renowned authority on Fasting cured himself of severe rheumatic fever by fasting for 19 days, and liver disorder for fasting for 29 days.
 He was chronically and severely sick but was cured for good.

 Naturopathy and Ayurveda since ages recommend fasting for good health.
-Fasting is purifying and cleansing process of the body organs.
+Fasting is a purifying and cleansing process of the body organs.
 Periodic fasting is recommended by these schools of thoughts for better health.
-Fasting for a longer period, however should be undertaken under expert guidance.
+Fasting for a longer period, however, should be undertaken under expert guidance.

 This is where the process gets exciting.
 Imagine your house is freezing and you have to burn the furniture to keep warm.

 First, you burn the rubbish, stuff you have been hoarding for years and don’t really need.
 The body does the same.
 Sick cells, old cells, decomposed tissues, are burned away.
 This is the ultimate spring clean.
 It allows the body to eliminate toxins and metabolic waste at the same time as turning them into heat and energy.
 And you can live off this rubbish for days.

 Next, the body will go to its fat reserves.
 Most of us have plenty of fat for the body to get busy on – and belly fat is an easy target.
 As one doctor at the clinic told me: “You haven’t stopped eating – only you are eating from the inside for now.”